Security Management Magazine

 Since the early 1970s more and more women have come into Professional

-by nature and generally more compassionate.
-Women look at
+inquisitive by nature and generally more compassionate.
+Women look at a case -

 Q. Are there advantages for women investigators?

-if it involves child custody or marital situations - from a different
+especially if it involves child custody or marital situations - from a different

 How much income can a Professional Investigator make?